 Complaints about racial slurs got another employee fired, who was replaced by an inexperienced, Caucasian employee who received $7 more per hour.
 Another story about an African American worker is also part of the suit.
 After dealing with the “random racism,” he complained to a manager that his fellow white workers were getting better work, and his concerns were dismissed.
 His job was terminated the next day.

 A former foreman who complained was told by his manager that he should have been fired anyway.
 This plaintiff says that afterwards, the managers tried to force him to quit via a racially hostile group text.
 The foreman then contacted the company’s New Jersey office about the situation.
 He was fired through a text.

 The successful, ten-year old solar company has over 1,200 employees in the United States; it plans to add another 150, and also received over seven million dollars in tax incentives last year from the NJ Economic Development Authority.
 The lawsuit states that taxpayers, company customers, and investors do not realize that the company’s management is discriminatory.
 According to the New York Times, the company is perceived as a model company because of its green reputation, but this ongoing lawsuit seems to paint a different picture.

-Marlton Employment Discrimination Lawyers at McOmber & McOmber, P.C.
+Marlton Employment Discrimination Lawyers at McOmber McOmber & Luber, P.C.
 Represent Victims of Racial Discrimination

-At McOmber & McOmber, P.C., we know that your workplace is no place for discrimination, and we will fight to get you the compensation you deserve.
-Contact one of our experienced Marlton employment discrimination lawyers by completing an online form or call 732-842-6500 or 856-985-9800 today to schedule a free consultation.
-Our offices are in Red Bank and Marlton, New Jersey, and we represent clients in Cherry Hill and Middletown, New Jersey.
+At McOmber McOmber & Luber, P.C., we know that your workplace is no place for discrimination, and we will fight to get you the compensation you deserve.
+Contact one of our experienced Marlton employment discrimination lawyers by completing an online form, calling our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, or our Newark office at 973-878-9040.
+We represent clients throughout New Jersey.